blackstuend/vitepress-blog/docs/articles/growing-up.md

 4. Don't be hasty
 5. Be yourself more
 6. Don't be too stubborn, before I know this opinion I do something I always want to find the best way to do that, but It's very difficult because in this world who can define this is a best way only best appropriately way in this situation.
+7. Don't always care about the profit and efficiency

 ## New Habit
 1. Learning english(so this article use english to write)